deverl/frequent_numbers/README.md

 ## Overview

-The programs in this project are possible solutions to a problem where you are given an integer array 'nums' and integer 'k' and you are to return the k most frequent elements from nums.
+The programs in this project are possible solutions to a problem where you are given an integer array `nums` and integer `k` and you are to return the `k` most frequent elements from `nums`.

 The results may be returned in any order.